iNavFlight/inav/docs/MixerProfile.md

 In this example, FW mode is `mixer_profile` 1 and MR mode is `mixer_profile` 2.

-Currently, the INAV Configurator does not support `mixer_profile`, so some of the settings have to be done in CLI.
+Currently, the INAV Configurator does not fully support `mixer_profile`, so some of the settings have to be done in CLI.

 Add `set mixer_pid_profile_linking = ON` in order to enable `pid_profile` auto handling.
 It will change the `pid profile` index according to the `mixer_profile` index on FC boot and allow `mixer_profile` hot switching (this is recommended usage).